 Move-ins can be overwhelming if you aren't used to moving, or renting.
 Here are our best tips for renters to make sure your transition goes as smoothly as possible.
 These tips should come next, once you have a signed (executed) lease and new home address.
 What IS the move-in?
 Typically, the day before your lease begins, you'll meet at the rental property with your new landlord (or property manager).
 You'll hand over your security deposit money, and they'll hand you the keys.
 But there are a few things you should be aware of, and should do, while you have the opportunity.
 Move-ins shouldn't take any LESS thank 15 minutes.
+Follow these tips and you'll also be helping yourself by protecting your security deposit money!!

 It's better to do your move-in with your landlord or property manager.
 There are situations where they may arrange for you to drop off your move-in money, and pick up your keys.
 But that's not advisable if you can avoid it.
 Instead, you should schedule your move-in prior to the day your lease starts, with your landlord or property manager.
 You'll meet at the property.
 You'll bring the money you owe.
 And they'll hand you your keys.
 But you should also have a list of questions for them, if those questions aren't answered in the lease.
 For instance, questions about pest control or lawn maintenance?
 What about utilities.
 Are there any gas appliances or are any of the appliances leased?
 Is there anything quirky that the landlord wants to point out.